maksimt/maksimt.github.io/index.md

 excerpt: "About"
 ---

-SDE at A'Air.
-Formerly FSD at Bloomberg.
-Graduated PhD RPI'18; BA Bard'11.
-Both in computer science.
-I studied topic modeling, non-negative matrix factorization, and privacy in distributed machine learning.
+SDE at Amazon Prime Air in Seattle.
+Formerly FSD at Bloomberg LP in NYC.

+Graduated with PhD from RPI in 2018; I studied topic modeling, non-negative matrix factorization, and privacy in distributed machine learning.
-I'm happy to be done with grad school.
-Work is pretty fun and it's nice to have the ability to context switch and work on small projects and just enjoy the world.

 #### Current Interests and Projects:
+- Aggregating sentiment about consumer electronics (WIP).
 - [Empirical methods for estimating privacy](https://github.com/maksimt/empirical_privacy)

 #### Currently Reading
+- Domain Driven Design
+- The Minto Pyramid Principle: Logic in Writing

+#### Recomended Non-fiction
 - Crucial Conversations
 - Clean Code

-#### Recomended Non-fiction
 - Influence: Science and Practice
 - The Millionaire Next Door
 - Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems